Ferry to Ireland

 Happy Easter Humber...

 Before you drive all the way upto Belfast / Larne from Dublin ask your booking agent if there are any sailing from Dun Loaghaire ( pronounced like Dun Lirey) ..
 Its only about 12 miles from Dublin and sails into Holyhead.
-You get the same driver facilities and theres even a fast boat.
+You get the same driver facilities and theres even a pool table on these ships :)

 261